flutter-munich/hackathon/README.md

 ## Register

-Please fill out this form LINK MISSING.
+Please fill out this form: [`forms.gle/G6EKjgQje7m9Prf88`](https://forms.gle/G6EKjgQje7m9Prf88).
 The submitted form will help us create the teams and will be used to pick winners for the giveaway items.

 ## Slack

-Please join our Slack workspace.
+Please join our Slack workspace: [`fluttermunich.slack.com`](https://fluttermunich.slack.com).
 Slack lets us share links, files and other material that would be inconvenient to share in real life.
-LINK MISSING

 ## GitHub

+### Register your team

+One member of the team should create a new "issue" here on GitHub.
+Use the "register team" issue template.

+1. Pick a name for your team
+2. List your team members' GitHub accounts
+3. Leave a link to your repository

 ### Create shared repository